SamanCh/samanch/README.md

 - **Private & On-Prem AI Deployments** – Ensuring security, compliance, and control for sensitive enterprise data.
 - **AI-Driven Automation** – Intelligent document processing, workflow automation, and browser-based agents for operational efficiency.

-This focus ensures that AI solutions are **robust, high-performing, and aligned with emerging 2026 industry trends**, bridging **research, engineering, and business strategy**.

 ---

-## 🏗️ What I Build

 - End-to-end **RAG platforms**
 - **AI agents** for automation & decision-making